 7. Keep it in the Airbnb App

 Did you know that you can even call your host through the Airbnb app?
-It’s so important to place any calls or messages directly through the app so that they are recorded.
+It’s important to place any calls or messages directly through the app to record them.
 That way, if any scam situations or other negative issues arise, Airbnb can do its best to help you.

 Click here to find your next Airbnb.